PramodKumarYadav/WebdriverCI/readme.md

     - [ ] Tests should be atomic and independent of each other (to allow running in parallel)
     - [ ] Tests should run in parallel (to keep test feedback fast and to encourage more tests)
 - [ ] Use of docker files to setup test environment
+    - To allow tests to run distributed (not same as parrallel)
+    - To allow a consistent setup across test machines.
 - [ ] Use of CI to run tests with each merge in master
 - [ ] Use of reports (html) & CI parceable